 Why would I then add chili & cheese to this spectacular wiener?
 Cause I could.

 I did not order the parmesan and herb fries with garlic aioli smothered on top from the Secret Menu, but my cousin Fred did.
 He also ordered the VegeFi Burger served in lettuce, but this post is not the place for such blasphemy.

 The fries looked great, and there are a few other items on their Secret menu you may want to know about and try.
 I’m not sure that it’s top-secret, but hey, to each their own.

 Now that BurgerFi is finally in Miami Dade County, we need to find a way to convince them to open a little bit farther South, like near my house.

 BurgerFi in Ft.
 Lauderdale by the Sea, Florida

-September 19th, 2011 – BurgerFi has been open for a little while now, but I put off checking it out since all I would really hear about it are the Shake Shack comparisons.
-There is no doubt that this is indeed a Shack Shack clone down to having Concretes (frozen custard).
+September 19th, 2011 – BurgerFi has been open for a while now, but I put off checking it out since all I would hear about it are the Shake Shack comparisons.
+However, there is no doubt that this is indeed a Shack Shack clone down to having Concretes (frozen custard).

-However, they have more options when it comes to dressing your burger, but how does the food stack up to the Shack?
-I love fries, and I love onion rings, so it’s great that the Cry and Fry option is available.
+However, they have more options for dressing your burger, but how does the food stack up to the Shack?
+I love fries and onion rings, so it’s great that the Cry and Fry option is available.

-I loved this thing but could have done with a little less of the Rex Hot Sauce on it.
-If it had been Frank’s Red Hot, then it would have been a different story.
+I loved this thing but could have done with a little less of the Rex Hot Sauce.
+It would have been a different story if it had been Frank’s Red Hot.